glamod/marine_qc/docs/introduction.rst

 :func:`.do_new_aground_check`
 =============================

+Tests whether reports from a drifting buoy suggest it has run aground and stopped moving.

 The new aground check is the same as the aground check but there is no upper window limit.

 :func:`.do_sst_start_tail_check` and :func:`.do_sst_end_tail_check`
 ===================================================================

+Tests for strange behaviour (bias or noise) at the start or end of a sequence of reports from a drifting buoy.

 The tail checks (see also the end tail check) aim to flag reports at the start (or end) of a record that are biased or noisy based on comparisons with a spatially complete background or reference SST field.
 There are two steps